-While you need not do any of the special things I do to make this soup, you really do need either fregula pasta or Israeli couscous to make it correctly.
-You can buy fregula online, or if you live in Sacramento you can find it at Corti Bros, or at many good Italian specialty shops nationwide.
-If you must, you can sub in orzo, but it won’t be the same.
+While you need not do any of the special things I do to make this Sardinian soup, you really do need some sort of small pasta, ideally fregula pasta or Israeli couscous.
+You can buy fregula online, or you can find it at many good Italian specialty shops nationwide.
+Or sub in orzo.

 - 2 pounds mussels in their shells